hieuvp/learning-golang/go-template-engine/README.md

 <https://d3nmt5vlzunoa1.cloudfront.net/go/files/2018/12/Go-Template-3-optimized.gif>

-That's it for today.
-We learned how we can get better code assistance from the IDE when using the built-in Go template engine and work with it more effectively.
+from the IDE when using the built-in  and work with it more effectively.

 Please let us know your feedback in the comments section below,